This year’s studentships will begin on November 27th in 2017, and applications will open early August 2017.

 Studentships such as ICRAR’s are an excellent opportunity for undergraduate students to experience cutting edge research in Australia.
 If you are interested in a Summer Studentship with ICRAR, we welcome your application.

 Projects will be available in astronomy, radio astronomy engineering and data intensive astronomy.
-Four of the eight internships available are offered jointly with the Pawsey Centre for projects with a computational focus.
-Successful students will choose a project that interests them from an extensive list of projects over many topics in astronomy, astronomy computing or radio astronomy engineering.
+Four of the eight internships available are offered jointly with the Pawsey Supercomputing Centre for projects with a computational focus and use the Pawsey infrastructure.
+Successful students will be assigned a project that interests them based on their preferences from an extensive list of projects over many topics in astronomy, astronomy computing or radio astronomy engineering.

-The successful applicants are expected to begin in early December and work for 10 weeks (not including a two-week Christmas break) through to February 2015.
+The successful applicants are expected to begin in late November and work for 10 weeks (not including a two-week Christmas break) through to February 2018.

 Any questions about the studentship program or application procedures can be sent to email@example.com.